top of page

 Tumbling (Doing flips 'n' stuff)

 During this time, I was fortunate enough to have access to multiple coach's full time for 3 full years.
-I was able to train beside Gymnasts (Rhythmic and artistic) Trickers, Breakdancers and many other practitioners.
+I was able to train alongside Gymnasts (Rhythmic and artistic) Trickers, Breakdancers and many other practitioners. many of whom were working professionals.

-Classical methodology allowed me to refine my abilities, strength and active mobility.
+Classical methodology allowed me to refine my overall abilities and understanding.

 This skill and knowledge lead me to Las Vegas to perform, coach and train full time.
 Often beside the best in the industry.